sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCTestPatternServer/README.md

 - If you are feeling brave you can open `3x3.html` in a  browser for 9 separate Peer Connections.

 ![3x3 screenshot](3x3.png)

-- To install the correct ffmpeg libraries on Ubuntu 18.04 see this [article](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/how-to-install-ffmpeg-on-ubuntu-18-04-ubuntu-16-04-linux-mint-19.html).